 Nan Nelson is a retired elder in full connection.
 She understands the connection not only between churches, but also the special connections churches have with their communities.
 She believes that churches in concert with caring communities spread God’s love and grace.

+Nan’s experience includes years of teaching effective communication at the college level.
 Nan has a heart for ministry of the laity and previously served as District Director of Lay Servant Ministry (LSM).
-She continues to support LSM in her district, where she is appointed to a solo pastorate.
+She continues to support LSM in her district.
 She currently serves on the district Committee on Ordained Ministry and as a circuit elder and clergy mentor.

 Past Students Said…